rehmatworks/gplaydl/readme.md

 cd gplaydl && \
 python3 setup.py install
 ```
 **Attention:** Only Python 3.2.x and up is supported.
-Please use PIP3, not PIP (if PIP is aliast to Python 2.x PIP)
+Please use PIP3, not PIP (if PIP is aliased to Python 2.x PIP)

 ## Configuration
 Soon after the package is installed, type `gplaydl configure` and hit enter.
 You will be asked to provide the login info.
 Provided the following details: